UntouchedOdin0/AsBackup/README.md

 	A: Because I think it's easier to use Github than Spigot as a Wiki

 	Q: I Want Change Backup File From "Plugins/SKirpt/Scripts" To My Own Folder.
-	A: On Next Update I Will Add It.
-So You Can Configurable File Where You Want To Backup
+	A: Pls Update Your AsBackup To 1.0.1 Or Latest

 # Tutorial
 	How To Get Bot Token